NorfolkGreg/GregCustom/resources/ReadMe.txt

 --pagedesc: Page Description Text
 The "Page Description" reproduces the text normally only seen by search engines.
-It is usually better to show the text in a colour that contrasts with that of the Page Title.
+It is usually better to show the text in a colur that contrasts with that of the Page Title.

 --pagedesbkgnd: Page Description Background